 Emotional Toll on Employees

 Now, let’s talk about how this all makes you feel.
-When your boss’s body language is negative, it’s like carrying around a backpack full of rocks.
+When your boss’s body language is negative, it’s like carrying a backpack full of rocks.
 It’s exhausting.
 You start to doubt your abilities and feel stressed out.
 It’s not just about doing your job anymore; it’s about surviving each day without feeling crushed.
 Over time, this stress can really take a toll on your mental health.
 You might find yourself feeling anxious or even dreading going to work.
 It’s important to recognize these feelings and think about how to address them, whether that means talking to your boss or seeking support from colleagues.
+But think about and rethink any actions because the consequences can be different than you may suppose.

 Common Body Language Signals from Bosses